JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ### Share Values Between Chain Builds

 TeamCity parameters allow you to exchange values between configurations of a [build chain](build-chain.md).
-See this help article for more information: [](use-parameters-in-build-chains.md).
+See this documentation article for more information: [](use-parameters-in-build-chains.md).